Deepknowledge-US/LEOPARD-dataset/index.md

 </table>

 ## Terms of use
-This subset can be used for academic research free of charge, citing the paper as we explain below.
-If you seek to use the data for commercial purposes please or gain access to the full dataset [contact us](mailto:jaalvarez@us.es).
+This dataset can be used for academic research free of charge, citing the paper as we explain below.
+If you wish to use the data for commercial purposes or to gain access to the X-ray dataset mentioned in the paper, please [contact us](mailto:jaalvarez@us.es).

 ## Citation
 If you use our dataset, please kindly cite the following paper: coming soon.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
-Contact the authors of this work for commercial use.

 [![CC BY NC 4.0][cc-by-nc-image]][cc-by-nc]